ufal/npfl122/tasks/car_racing.md

 In ReCodEx, your solution is evaluated on 15 different tracks with a total time limit of 15 minutes.
 If your average return is at least 200, you obtain 8 points.

-The task is a _competition_ and at most 10 points will be awarded according to relative ordering of your solution performances.
-In ReCodEx, your solution is evaluated on 15 different tracks with a total time limit of 15 minutes.
+The task is also a _competition_ and at most 10 points will be awarded according to relative ordering of your solution performances.
-If your average return is at least 100, ReCodEx shows the solution as correct.

 The [car_racing.py](https://github.com/ufal/npfl122/tree/master/labs/06/car_racing.py)
 template parses several useful parameters and creates the environment.